-You can manage your insurance by logging in to your secure online account.
+You can manage your insurance by logging in to Member Online.

 We offer Death, Total and Permanent Disablement (TPD) and Income Protection cover.
-Death cover is sometimes referred to as life insurance.
+Death cover is sometimes called life insurance.

-If you're eligible, you automatically get Death and TPD cover when you become a TWUSUPER member.
-All our members can apply for Income Protection cover.
+If you're 18 and over (and meet certain eligibility requirements), you automatically receive Death and TPD cover when you join TWUSUPER.
+All members can apply for Income Protection cover.

-Even if you're not eligible for automatic cover, you can still apply for the cover you need.
+Even if you're not eligible for automatic cover (for example, you're less than 18), you can still apply for the cover you need.

-It's a good idea to review your insurance cover from time to time to check that it meets your needs and life situation.
+It's a good idea to review your insurance cover from time to time to make sure it still meets your needs.
 Check that you’re in the right insurance group, have enough insurance to cover you and your family if something happens, and have nominated who you want to receive your death benefit if you were to die.

 Make a claim

 To make a claim, call us on 1800 222 071 between 8am and 8pm (AEST/AEDT).
 We’ll answer your questions and help you with the paperwork.

 Cover and costs

 Because of our size, we’ve negotiated competitive insurance fees (premiums) for members that are generally cheaper than what you would pay as an individual.
 Premiums are paid directly from your super account, so you get cover without feeling the impact on your take home pay.